temirov/ctx/ISSUES.md

 - [x] [CT-401] Ensure architrecture matches the reality of code.
 Update @ARCHITECTURE.md when needed.
 Review the code and prepare a comprehensive ARCHITECTURE.md file with the overview of the app architecture, sufficient for understanding of a mid to senior software engineer.
     - Expanded `ARCHITECTURE.md` with package layout, subsystem responsibilities, configuration flow, and MCP/call-chain internals that mirror the current implementation.
 - [x] [CT-402] Review @POLICY.md and verify what code areas need improvements and refactoring.
 Prepare a detailed plan of refactoring.
 Check for bugs, missing tests, poor coding practices, duplication and slop.
 Ensure strong encapsulation and following the principles og @AGENTS.md and policies of @POLICY.md
-    - Added `REFACTORING_PLAN.md` outlining modularisation, configuration fixes, streaming resilience work, and coverage additions aligned with the confident-programming policy.
+    - Converted the refactoring roadmap into tracked issues (CT-205 – CT-210) to align with the confident-programming policy and removed the standalone plan document.

 ## Planning
 do not work on the issues below, not ready